Anthonyhawkins/xds-config-study/jsonnet-example/README.md

 ---

 This study demonstrates a systematic method for organizing and configuring resources using Jsonnet.
-The hierarchical inheritance system, comprehensive validation, and automation scripts provide a foundation for maintaining consistent, correct configurations across complex multi-role, multi-service deployments.
+The hierarchical inheritance system, compound naming convention for uniqueness, comprehensive validation (including unique names validation), and automation scripts provide a foundation for maintaining consistent, correct configurations across complex multi-role, multi-service deployments.